-In AC 2019-2020 the target was that 100% of MAT students seeking Special Education certification would demonstrate knowledge of Special Education content, curriculum, and assessment practices in a Special Education classroom setting.
-100% of candidates met target in AC 2019-2020; however, faculty examined the evidence and identified low scores in the area of professionalism.
-Candidates in AC 2019-2020 achieved a 100% passing rate, but individual test scores tended to be lower in the area of instruction, specifically communicating with and engaging students.
+In AC 2020-2021,100% of MAT students seeking Special Education certification demonstrated knowledge of Special Education content, curriculum, and assessment practices in a Special Education classroom setting.
+100% of candidates met target in AC 2020-2021; however, faculty examined the evidence and identified low scores in the area of professionalism.
+Candidates in AC 2020-2021 achieved a 100% passing rate, but individual test scores tended to be lower in the area of instruction, specifically communicating with and engaging students.
 Since the assessment is tied to national standards, candidates' artifacts demonstrated student learning via mastery of those standards.

-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will introduce assignments and instruction aimed at increasing knowledge about culture and poverty and its intersectionality with children with exceptionalities in EDSP 5030 and EDUC 5021.
+In AC 2020-2021, the target was met.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+In AC 2021-2022, faculty will introduce assignments and instruction aimed at increasing knowledge about culture and poverty and its intersectionality with children with exceptionalities in EDSP 5030 and EDUC 5021.